 What is special about the design of SEBO vacuum cleaners?

-Reliability is standard with SEBO vacuum cleaners.
-The German-engineered, sealed-system vacuums pass the most rigorous test: they meet the demands of cleaning professionals worldwide.
-SEBO is the world's leading manufacturer of commercial upright vacuum cleaners.
 The first SEBO vacuum, which debuted in 1978, took the commercial cleaning world by storm with its integrated hose, clutch-protected brush roller, and by-pass motor.
-Safety measures protect SEBO motors from overheating, and many models also feature reinforced toothed belts that will not slip or stretch.
+Safety measures protect SEBO motors from overheating, and many models also feature reinforced, toothed belts that will not slip or stretch, and each is tested to last the entire life of the vacuum.
+Durable ABS shells have replaced antiquated cloth and heavy steel, while a long lasting German motor powers each SEBO.
 The engineers at SEBO developed these features to create lasting quality and high performance, even in the most demanding commercial cleaning scenarios.
 Now you can harness this professional cleaning power in your own home.

 Why are SEBO vacuum cleaners ideal for allergy and asthma sufferers?

-SEBO vacuum cleaners are completely sealed so that no air leaks out; this means that all allergens remain trapped within the sealed system.
-All SEBO vacuum cleaners feature a three-stage filtration system.
-First, a three-layer dust bag captures most of the allergens.
+First, a three-layer dust bag captures most of the allergens and nearly all visible soil, dirt and debris.
 Then a hospital-grade microfilter captures the remaining particles and protects the motor from debris.
-Finally, an exhaust filter cleans the air that the vacuum emits.
-All SEBO vacuum cleaners have certified S-Class filtration ratings, and optional certified HEPA upgrade kits are available for vacuums in the X, K, and C series.
+If you upgrade to a HEPA filter in lieu of the S-Class microfilter, you would use the 4-ply dust bags instead (supplied in HEPA Service Box).
+Finally, an exhaust filter removes any remaining particles from the air before it exits the vacuum.
+All SEBO vacuum cleaners have certified S-Class filtration ratings, and optional certified HEPA upgrade kits are available for most models.

 What is the difference between S-Class filtration and HEPA filtration?

-For particles that are 1 micron or larger (including dust mite allergen, pollens, mold spores, and animal dander), the SEBO S-Class filtration rate is 100%.
-British Allergy Foundation tests show that SEBO vacuums do not emit a detectable level of dust mite allergen.
+For particles that are 1 micron or larger (including the dust mite allergen, pollen, mold spores, and most animal dander), the SEBO S-Class filtration rate is 100%.
+British Allergy Foundation tests show that SEBO vacuums do not emit a detectable level of dust mite allergen, which is why they bear their seal of approval.
+This type of filtration makes SEBO vacuum cleaners a great option for allergy and asthma sufferers alike.

 What comes with the optional certified HEPA service kit?

-What is the difference between a turbo head and a power head?
+What is the difference between a SEBO turbo head and a power head?

 What is the most popular SEBO vacuum cleaner?

-The SEBO Felix vacuum has received the most press recently.
-Wired TEST magazine chose the Felix as an Editor's Pick for the Best Gadgets & Gizmos on the Planet in 2007, saying, "At 15.4 pounds, this sweeper was the lightest tested and the overall best.
-The kicker: Felix's soft hum won't freak out jumpy pets."
+As the newest model in the lineup, the SEBO Felix vacuum has received the most press.
+Wired TEST magazine chose the Felix as an Editor’s Pick for the Best Gadgets & Gizmos on the Planet in 2007, saying, “At 15.4 pounds, this sweeper was the lightest tested and the overall best.
+The kicker: Felix’s soft hum won’t freak out jumpy pets.”

-The Felix won a Plus X Ease of Use award in 2006, and in 2005, it was selected as one of Time magazine's Best Products of the Year.
-In the same year, Consumer Digest chose the SEBO Felix as the Best Buy for Premium Upright Vacuums, saying, "This German-made upright is versatile and quiet.
-Thanks to its telescoping ergonomic handle, svelte body, 180-degree swivel joint between the trunk and motoized carpet nozzle, and the nozzle's low profile, this vac is also lean and agile enough to reach out-of-the-way spots (especially under the furniture).
+SEBO Felix Premium Upright Vacuum AwardsRight from the start, the SEBO Felix was making a strong impression.
+The Felix won a Plus X Ease of Use award in 2006, and in 2005, it was selected as one of Time magazine’s Best Products of the Year.
+In the same year, Consumer Digest chose the SEBO Felix as the Best Buy for Premium Upright Vacuums, saying, “This German-made upright is versatile and quiet.
+Thanks to its telescoping ergonomic handle, svelte body, 180-degree swivel joint between the trunk and motorized carpet nozzle, and the nozzle’s low profile, this vac is also lean and agile enough to reach out-of-the-way spots (especially under the furniture).
 It easily becomes a lightweight (9.9. lbs.) but powerful hand vac.
 A variable power control adjusts suction.
 It also has a cog-style belt that should last the life of the unit and an extra-long, easy-store cord.
-It has a darn good warranty, too, by industry standards."
+It has a darn good warranty, too, by industry standards.”

 How does the SEBO Duo Carpet Cleaning System work, and why is it recommended for allergy sufferers?